microsoft/SigmaCollab/README.md

 ## License

 The data for the SigmaCollab dataset is made available under the [CDLA-Permissive-2.0](CDLA.txt) license.
-The files in this github site are made available under the [MIT License](LICENSE).
+The files in this GitHub site are made available under the [MIT License](LICENSE).

 ## Contributing